 Hemp Agrimony Benefits

 The whole plant contains resin, a bitter substance, tannin, and traces of essence.
 It has choleretic (increases bile secretion in the liver), depurative, antirheumatic, laxative, and expectorant properties.
-Hemp agrimony treats hepatic afflictions (hepatitis, cirrhosis), arthritis, rheumatic pain, bronchitis, colds, and a mild purgative.
-In external applications, it has vulnerary properties: it heals infected wounds, ulcers, and skin bruises.
+Hemp agrimony treats hepatic afflictions (hepatitis, cirrhosis), arthritis, rheumatic pain, bronchitis, colds, and a mild laxative.
+It has vulnerable properties in external applications: it heals infected wounds, ulcers, and skin bruises.

 Warning